 This is a very exciting project- building on the 2015 Bio-indicator study!!

-Building on from Hoefer and Starrs (2016), this project aims to expand the number of indicator sites from 30 to 45 sites, encompassing newer designed Water Sensitive Urban Design (WSUD) infrastructure within the ACT.
-This will provide a key baseline for comparison of habitat values of ACT Healthy Waterways constructed WSUD infrastructure in the near future.
-Furthermore, a re-examination of sites used in the 2015 study will validate the benefits accruing due to improved waterway management, with implications for the application of the revised mowing guidelines, and the Lakes and Ponds Plan of Management.
+Building on from Hoefer and Starrs (2016), this project expanded the number of indicator sites from 30 to 45 sites, encompassing newly designed Water Sensitive Urban Design (WSUD) infrastructure within the ACT.
+This provided a key baseline for comparison of habitat values of ACT Healthy Waterways constructed WSUD infrastructure in the near future.
+Furthermore, a re-examination of sites used in the 2015 study validated the benefits accruing due to improved waterway management, with implications for the application of the revised mowing guidelines, and the Lakes and Ponds Plan of Management.

 1. monitor frog species richness weekly over a 4 weeks period during October 2018

 2. assess pond vegetation condition in early October 2018 in accordance with the methodology outlined in Hoefer and Starrs (2016)

 3. establish the presence/absence of gambusia, an introduced fish prevalent in our urban wetlands and known to directly affect frog diversity, in January 2019